richardgmcmahon/librgm/xmatch/README.md

 * TOPCAT: http://www.star.bris.ac.uk/~mbt/topcat/sun253/sun253.html
   * http://www.star.bris.ac.uk/~mbt/topcat/sun253/sun253.html#matchCriteria

-e.g. checkplot# is currently be rationalised.
+Note: checkplot# is currently be rationalised.
 Please be patient

 The fucntions take either a ra, dec lists of values in units of degrees or as astropy table columns with aribitrary units.
 For astropy tables the